 Ingredients

-See the recipe card for quantities.
+See the recipe card for full quantities and step-by-step instructions.

 Instructions

-Make the egg wash by cracking the egg into a glass and mixing together.
-Place the pumpkin croissants onto a lined baking tray and brush the egg wash over the top and sides using a pastry brush.
-Dust each one with a pinch of cinnamon.
+- Place the pumpkin croissants onto a lined baking sheet (parchment paper or a silicon liner) and gently brush an egg wash over the top and sides using a pastry brush.

 Looking for other recipes using canned pumpkin puree?
 Try this creamy sage and pumpkin tagliatelle and these spiced pumpkin cheesecake macarons.